 I have to give special credit and thanks to many people.
 My Ground Hog neighbor Phil (7 Kinds of Smoke) who helped keep us awake during the long night.
 Gary and Brian (Notley Que) who were my other neighbors who showed me many “field” tricks (yes, I gotta get the Stoker System or BBQ guru so I can sleep too).

 When my new WSM was acting weird and overheating my ribs in desert heat (300+ with all bottom vents closed), Brian taught me a neat trick that’s not in the Weber manual to bring down temps.

-When chicken was due, it was a cliff hangar as I couldn’t get temps working on my spanking new Weber Kettle in 100 degree heat.
+When chicken was due, it was a cliff hanger as I couldn’t get temps working on my spanking new Weber Kettle in 100-degree heat.
 At 11:45, my chicken breast was only at 138 deg.
 At 12:08, I held my breath when I turned it in hoping juices would run clear.